 Refugees and asylum seekers are people who have fled their home countries in pursuit of safety and security.

 They have reasonable fear that if they were to stay in their home countries, they would be persecuted for their race, religion, nationality, political opinion, or their inclusion in a particular social group.
 How they aim to secure their safety is the most significant difference between refugees and asylum seekers.
-According to the UN Refugee Agency (UNHCR), in 2019 there were 25.9 million refugees, and 3.5 million asylum seekers.
-On average, 37000 people are forced to flee their homes because of danger per day.
+According to the UN Refugee Agency (UNHCR), in 2020 over 70 million people had been forcibly displaced, including 25.9 million refugees, and 3.9 million asylum seekers.
+On average, 37,000 people are forced to flee their homes because of danger per day.